Crocheting helped me quiet all the noise inside so that I could focus. (MaryAnne Constantine)

 THIS IS MY CALLING

-Who doesn’t need prayer?
-I offer a small gift, which comes with the love and encouragement of the Lord through a humble servant seeking to do God’s will and who believes His Word that declares pray without ceasing (1 Thessalonians 5:17), bear one another’s burdens (Galatians 6:2), encourage one another daily (Hebrews 3:13), and so much more.
+I offered each small gift with the love and encouragement of the Lord, believing in His will that we pray without ceasing (1 Thessalonians 5:17), bear one another’s burdens (Galatians 6:2), encourage each other daily (Hebrews 3:13), and so much more.
 As Jesus said, it is indeed more blessed to give than to receive (Acts 20:35).
 I am blessed to be a blessing.
-When I bless others with this small crocheted item, I am blessed again!
-I count that a double blessing from the Lord!
+When I bless others with a small crocheted item, I am blessed again—a double blessing from the Lord!

 CAREGIVING, CROCHETING AND PRAYING

-Since that women’s retreat, I have crocheted and given away over 40 Diamond Pattern bookmarks.
+Since that retreat, I have crocheted and given away over 40 Diamond Pattern bookmarks.
 I keep the pattern and a small ball of yarn in my purse.
-I have memorized most of the pattern.
-So when I find myself sitting and waiting somewhere, I can crochet a bookmark in about 5 minutes.
+I have memorized most of the pattern, so whenever I wait somewhere, I can crochet a bookmark in about five minutes.

-Being a caregiver for older adults is one of my passions.
-They enjoy and are so intrigued watching me crochet.
-Recently, as I visited with sweet 90-year-old young-at-heart Christine, I showed her this new pattern.
+Caring for older adults is one of my passions.
+Many of them enjoy watching me crochet.
+Recently, as I visited with sweet 90-year-old Christine, I showed her the new pattern.
 Her eyes lit up, and she smiled from ear to ear.
-I started praying for her and crocheted the bookmark as she excitedly watched and listened.
-Her eyes filled with tears of joy as I gave her the bookmark.
-I often tell her how much I love her and how much Jesus loves and cares for her.
+I started praying for her and crocheted the bookmark as she watched and listened.
+Her eyes filled with tears as I gave her the bookmark.
+I often tell her how much I love her—and how much Jesus loves and cares for her.

-A little bookmark, a lot of love, and heartfelt prayer make the recipient (and me) feel blessed and encouraged!
+A little bookmark, much love, and heartfelt prayer bless and encourage each recipient (and me)!

-I will continue my crocheting with a purpose and hope you will try, too.
+I will continue crocheting with a purpose and hope you’ll try it, too.
 Be blessed!

 PRAYER